pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 }
 ```

-I've looked at mouse support, which is technically possible with crossterm, but it does not fit my current UX concept as said in the first article. // TODO: link
+I've looked at mouse support, which is technically possible with crossterm, but it does not fit my current UX concept as said in the concept article. // TODO: link

 The low-level abstraction is as following: